What NOT to Tell Your Financial Institution

 Access codes or “security codes” are temporary codes — typically between four and six digits long — that you can request to be texted, emailed, or phoned to you, usually in the event that you’ve forgotten your username or password.
 These codes are only valid for several minutes.
 Once you’ve received the code, you’ll provide it in place of your usual login credentials.
 As long as you enter it in correctly, you’ll be given temporary access so that you can set up a new username or password.

 In order for an access code to be an effective security measure, it has to be sent to an email address or phone number that ideally only you have access to.
 But there’s a surprisingly easy way for scammers to get around this hurdle: by simply asking you to give them the access code.
-Beware of anyone who contacts you claiming they need to help you log into one of your accounts, and never give them your access codes.
+Beware of anyone who contacts you claiming they need to help you log in to one of your accounts, and never give them your access codes.

 3. Got a Bad Feeling?
 Hang Up.